ahmaazouzi/js_good_parts/README.md

 ## Chapter 3: Objects

 ### Expressions:
-- An expression is a statment that **gives a value**???!!!!
+- An expression is a statement that **gives a value**???!!!!
 (It works on a value).
 Assigning a value to a variable, invoking a method or deleting a property from an object are all examples of an expression.
 - Expressions also include built in values such as (null, NaN, Infinity, true, false, undefined).
 - **typeof(_variable_)** produces one of 6 values: 'number', 'string', 'boolean', 'undefined', 'function', 'object'.